 An effective digital MSK solution provides a complete story – one that includes clinical, process and financial measures.

-Clinical measures include patient-reported outcome such as pain intensity, as well as secondary clinical outcomes specific to the body-site (for example KOOS for knee pain, SPADI for shoulder pain).
+Clinical measures include patient-reported outcome such as pain intensity, as well as secondary clinical outcomes specific to the body-site.

 11. Reporting and analytics